 The possibility of civil war in the United States divided the state of Virginia during the early months of 1861.
 Led by residents in the eastern part of the state, Virginians voted to secede from the Union rather than agree to the call of President Lincoln for each state to provide volunteer soldiers to put down the insurrection that began at Fort Sumter in April.
 Having little in common with their neighbors to the east, residents of the mountainous area of western Virginia started their own movement to secede from Virginia and remain in the Union.
 During the summer of 1861, Union and Confederate forces struggled for control of western Virginia.

 Confederates Threaten to Seize the B & O Railroad

 Western Virginia was considered important because gaps in the Appalachia Mountains connected the East to the Midwest.
 In early May, General Robert E. Lee, in Richmond, Virginia, ordered Colonel George A. Porterfield to Grafton to organize an army of volunteers and to seize control of the Baltimore & Ohio Railroad and turnpikes through the mountains.
 On May 24, Porterfield occupied the town of Grafton, on the B & O railroad in northwestern Virginia, with fewer than 500 men.
-The next day, the Rebels burned two B & O railroad bridges near Farmington.
+The next day, the Confederates burned two B & O railroad bridges near Farmington.

 Federals Protect B&O Railroad

 On June 15, the Confederate government placed Brigadier General Robert Selden Garnett in charge of the forces opposing McClellan in western Virginia.
 Garnett inherited a difficult situation.
-With just 4,600 soldiers, officials expected him to stem a federal onslaught that was gradually pushing the Rebels south and east.
+With just 4,600 soldiers, officials expected him to stem a federal onslaught that was gradually pushing the Confederates to the south and east.